Ollen/wp-scanner/README.md

 get_diff_stmt(diff_type)
 # Returns the diff values that will be inserted based on its diff type.
 get_diff_data(scan_id, diff, line_diff)
-# Inserts the diff data in the MySQL DB
+# Inserts the diff data and the plugins in the MySQL DB
 insert_scan(scan, file_diff, line_diff)
 ```
 - `get_diff_stmt(diff_type)`